michaelmelanson/spiking-neural-net/README.md

 ## TODO
 - [ ] Multiple morphologies.
 Currently all neurons are Izhikevich 'regular spiking' neurons.
 - [ ] Configuration.
 Currently you need to change the source code to change the network design or neural model parameters.

-## Usage

-You will need a Rust development environment, which you can install by visiting https://rustup.rs/ and following the instructions.

-Once you have Rust and Cargo installed, you can run a simulation with:

-    make

-This will produce plot images like the ones above (`neuron-trace.png` and `spikes.png`).

-Note that you can also build the debug version by omitting the `--release` flag, but it will run slowly.
-This is good if you want to use a debugger, but if you want to simulate any reasonably large networks in real-time you will need to use release mode.